 This classic moisturizer can be used on your body and face.
 Ceramides form a protective layer over the skin, while hyaluronic acid locks in moisture.
 Bonus that this is safe to use on your baby too.

 10 Lip & Skin Balm

 RMS is best known for their natural makeup (and it really is noteworthy), but their lip and skin balm is amazing when you need hydration on-the-go.
 You can use it under makeup or on its own.
-Best of all, it comes in vanilla or cocoa flavor for when you need a little dose of sweetness.
+Best of all, it comes in cocoa flavor for when you need a little dose of sweetness.

 11 Bakuchiol Smoothing Serum